Bangkok Itinerary: Best 3–5 Day Guide for Your Trip

 📍Best Luxury Option: Anantara Riverside Bangkok Resort

-This tropical escape has lush gardens, a large riverside pool, spa treatments, and elegant Thai-inspired rooms, offering resort-style relaxation within the city.
+This tropical escape features lush gardens, a large riverside pool, spa treatments, and elegant, Thai-inspired rooms, offering resort-style relaxation in the city.

 Sukhumvit